KankakeeCommunityCollege/recover-newsroom/_posts/2021-04-26-coffee-with-kiana.md

 ---
 Coffee with Kiana

-KCC’s community, including students, staff and faculty, are invited to meet the college’s new vice president for student affairs, Dr. Kiana Battle, on Thursday, April 29 from 10:30 a.m. - 12:30 p.m. and 2-4 p.m. in the KCC Cavalier Room.
+KCC’s community, including students, staff and faculty, are invited to meet the college’s new vice president for academic affairs, Dr. Kiana Battle, on Thursday, April 29 from 10:30 a.m. - 12:30 p.m. and 2-4 p.m. in the KCC Cavalier Room.

 Yes, coffee will be available, along with other refreshments.